R-kill-9/Hacking-Notes/Active Directory/Attacks/Credentials Dumping.md

 ## Common Targets for Credential Dumping

-- **LSASS process memory**: Contains NTLM hashes, Kerberos tickets, and plaintext credentials in some cases.
+- **LSASS process memory**: Contains NTLM hashes, Kerberos tickets, and in some cases plaintext credentials.
+It is a critical component of Windows authentication, making it a high‑value target for attackers.
 - **SAM database**: Stores local account password hashes.
+It is protected by system permissions, but if accessed offline or through privilege escalation, its contents can be extracted.
-- **NTDS**: Active Directory database containing all domain user password hashes.
+- **NTDS**: The Active Directory database that contains all domain user password hashes.
+Compromising NTDS.dit provides access to the entire domain’s credential material.
-- **LSA Secrets**: Registry keys storing service account credentials, cached domain logons, and DPAPI keys.
+- **LSA Secrets**: Registry-stored secrets that include service account passwords, cached domain logons, and keys used internally by Windows.
+These secrets can reveal sensitive configuration data and authentication material.
-- **Kerberos tickets**: Cached TGTs and service tickets in memory.
+- **Kerberos tickets**: Cached TGTs and service tickets stored in memory.
+They can be reused or extracted to impersonate users within a domain environment.
+- **DPAPI (Data Protection API)**: Windows’ built‑in system for encrypting sensitive data such as browser passwords, Wi‑Fi keys, certificates, and application secrets.
+It relies on user credentials and master keys stored in the system, making it a valuable target for accessing protected information.

 ---